 Releasing eggs and milt: The easiest way to tell if a goldfish is male or female

 Of course, the easiest possible way to work out whether a goldfish is male or female is to spot them releasing milt or eggs.

 Clearly, if you see a goldfish releasing eggs then you know it’s a female.
 And if you see a goldfish release milt then you know it’s a male.

 How old do goldfish need to be to tell if they are male or female?

 The physical differences between male and female goldfish will only show once the fish has reached sexual maturity and is in good health.

 The normal age for a goldfish to reach maturity is above one year of age.
 However, fish can sometimes reach maturity earlier or later.

-If you are trying to breed goldfish, then the best thing to do is buy six fish from the same tank at the store because you get a high chance of getting a male and female.
+If you are trying to breed goldfish, then the best thing to do is buy six fish from the same tank at the store because you have a high chance of getting a male and a female.

 Just be sure that you have a large enough tank or pond to house them all safely.

 Other physical characteristics of male vs female goldfish